Rsantct/pe.audio.sys/pe.audio.sys/README.md

     |
     |-- scripts/            additional scripts to launch at start up
     |
-    \-- www/                the control web page
+    \-- www/                The web interface to control the system

 # The loudspeaker